 With the products, locations, and vendors all set up, you'll be able to start making purchase orders.
 You can make a purchase order through the purchase orders section of the inventory tool.

 Once you've received your orders, you'll need to confirm that your orders—as well as the quantities of the items in those orders—have been received.
 This will automatically update your order quantities in Shepherd.

 On top of seamlessly integrating with administering and ordering different products, our inventory management software also allows you to monitor the financial side of your inventory.
 There are four main places where you can keep track of inventory:

 Open and/or Pending purchase orders

 Products at re-order point

-There are two built-in reports in the inventory management tool:
+There are four built-in reports in the inventory management tool:

 Inventory Items Sale/Usage